What happens after you have applied

 Around 25,000 students apply for master's studies at KTH each year.
 Your application will be processed in an orderly fashion to make sure that everything is done correctly.
 We can not answer questions about the status of your application or the chance of being admitted until after all applications are assessed.
 Make sure to check your University Admissions account regularly in case you receive any messages regarding your application.
-If you don't receive any notifications, don't worry, it means that we have what we need to assess your application.
-Regardless of when you have made your application, your admission result is announced in your account at UniversityAdmissions.se on 7 April.
+We will not send out any confirmation that we have received your documents, so do not worry if you do not receive any notification.
+Regardless of when you have made your application, your admission result is announced in your account at UniversityAdmissions.se on 30 March.

 The admissions process

 The Swedish admissions process is designed to create equal opportunity for all applicants.
 The process is described fully on the University Admissions website, but let us summarise.

 - Your application is assessed for each of the programmes you applied to.
 If you meet the general and programme specific requirements, you compete for a place in the programme(s).
 Your eligibility is assessed by University Admissions and programme representatives.

 - If eligible, your merit is rated.
 The higher the merit rating, the better chance you have of being awarded a place.
 Your merit rate is evaluated based on the selection criteria determined for your programme and decided by programme representatives at KTH.
 The selection criteria for each programme is described on the programme Admission requirements page.